How to Use Google Search Console (2026)

 External links matter because they are one of Google's strongest ranking signals.
 If reputable websites link to your content, Google sees that as a vote of confidence.
 This report shows you exactly who is linking to you and which of your pages get the most links.

 You do not need to spend hours in Google Search Console.
-A 10 minute weekly check is enough.
-Here is what to look at.
+A 10 minute weekly check is enough for most sites.
+Here is exactly how to use GSC every week without getting lost in the data.

 1. Performance trends.
 Open the Performance report and compare the last 28 days to the previous 28 days.
 Are clicks going up or down?
 Are impressions growing?
 If you see a sudden drop, investigate.
 If things are steady or growing, you are on track.